 Post-Korean War (1960–1990)

 The first president of South Korea was Lee Seungman, who ruled the country for 12 years until he was pressured to resign in 1960 during the April 19 Revolution.
 This led to more than a year’s worth of instability in the government until Park Chung-hee led a coup and took control.
 Under his dictatorship, Korea’s economy grew exponentially, carried out through political suppression.

 Although Korea’s economy strengthened marvelously during his tenure, Park Chung-hee has been criticized heavily for being a ruthless militant dictator.
 His time as Korea’s president lasted for 17 years, ending in his assassination.

 Several years later, instability continued in Korea’s government.
 In 1987, a more democratic process for choosing the president via election was finally enforced.
 The first president to rule South Korea through this implement was No Taewoo.
 And already in 1988, Seoul was the host of the Olympic Games.

 South Korea’s relationship with North Korea

-Since 2000, more efforts have been made towards restoring the relationship with North Korea.
+Since 2000, more efforts have been made towards restoring the relationship with the Democratic People’s Republic of Korea or North Korea.
 This is called the “Sunshine Policy,” crafted by president Kim Dae-Jung.
 A handful of summits followed this, tightened contact and relations, as well as connected business ventures.